matslil/sisdel/doc/design_decisions.rst

 LIST zip LIST
    Returns map with left-hand side as list of keywords and right-hand side as a list of values to be associated with the keywords.
 Both lists need to be of same size.

-NUMBER + NUMBER
-   Arithmetic addition of two numbers.

 CONTAINER + CONTAINER
    Appends two containers.
 If any CONTAINER is ordered, the returned container will also be ordered.
 This is the union operator.

-NUMBER - NUMBER
-   Arithmetic subtraction of two numbers.

 CONTAINER - CONTAINER
    Removes occurences of right-hand side in left-hand side, and returns the result.
 For map, keys occuring on the right-hand side will be removed from the left hand side.

-NUMBER * NUMBER
-   Arithmetic multiplication of two numbers.

-SET * UNSIGNED
-   Repeat CONTAINER UNSIGNED number of times.

 CONTAINER disjoint CONTAINER
    Returns true if the two sets have no element in common.
 For map this means no common key.

 CONTAINER intersect CONTAINER
    Returns elements common to both CONTAINERS.
 For map, this returns key value pairs where key occurs in both maps.

+SET repeat UNSIGNED
+   Repeat CONTAINER UNSIGNED number of times.

 first CONTAINER
    Returns first element of CONTAINER.
 This requires the container to be ordered (sortable).